Alloy Artifacts

 The company's history notes the 1969 construction of a factory in Niigata to increase forging capacity, but we think this was probably an expansion of the existing Shinbo facility.

-In 1974 the company received JIS certificate 374091 in class B4604 (adjustable wrenches) with the "H" (heavy-duty) suffix.
+On October 4, 1974 the company received JIS certificate 374091 in class B4604 (adjustable wrenches), with notes indicating fully-forged production, 23° jaw angle, and "H" (heavy) grade.
 The record for this certification can be seen in the 1974-10 Monthly Report for JIS 374091.

 New President